Induction of Labour – Help or Hindrance?

 The process of induction tries to mimic the natural way of doing things.
 Some general preparation is done before induction.
 These include stripping of membranes, which is the separation of the bag of waters from the cervix.
 Some doctors will prescribe an enema to empty the bowels in an effort to stimulate contractions as the bowels move.

-Ripening of the Cervix: When the doctor asks you to check in for induction, they usually first do a vaginal examination to check the state of your cervix.
+Ripening of the Cervix: When the doctor asks you to check-in for induction, they usually first do a vaginal examination to check the state of your cervix.
 The first step is usually to help ‘ripen’ the cervix making it soft, short, thin and ready to open.
 This is also referred to as effacement.
-A synthetic prostaglandin hormone in form of a pessary is inserted into the vagina to initiate the ripening process.
+A synthetic prostaglandin hormone in the form of a pessary is inserted into the vagina to initiate the ripening process.
 In some setups, a pill to swallow or a gel to insert is used.

 Naturally, the body produces prostaglandin to ripen the cervix.
 The hope is that the synthetic prostaglandin will stimulate the body to start producing the labour hormones too.
 A mother can get up to three peccaries repeated every 6 to 8 hours.